schematics/schematics/docs/usage/validation.rst

 ====================

 Validation for both types and models can be extended.
-Whatever validation system you require is probably expressable via Schematics..
+Whatever validation system you require is probably expressable via Schematics.

 Type-level Validation